Before the fight to Ilium was brought,

 That never was a time in Troy more bright,

-And Troy is blessed with ample wealth supplied,
+And Troy is raised in ample love supplied,

 And all of Troy advanced, by Beauty aided,